Unit 2 - Practice Quiz

 C. Flexi Cap Fund

-D. Multi Cap Fund
+D. Value Equity Fund

 32 An Equity Linked Savings Scheme (ELSS) is heavily utilized for statutory personal income tax deductions but enforces a mandatory $3$-year lock-in period.
 If an investor establishes a Monthly SIP (Systematic Investment Plan) in an ELSS, how is the compliance of this lock-in period strictly calculated?